Please read these Terms and Conditions carefully. They contain important information about your holiday booking.

 1. OUR DETAILS

-Where The Wild Is specialises in experiences in Finland, Sweden, Norway, Iceland and the Faroe Islands.
+Where The Wild Is specialises in experiences in Iceland, Finland, Sweden and Norway.
 Offering destinations where it is possible to experience incredible natural wonders and great wilderness areas, the team at Where The Wild Is are experts in taking people to witness Mother Nature’s greatest light shows and stand proud in their efforts to balance tourism with environmental protection.

 Where The Wild Is